 Once the light starts to fall as evening approaches you will find that you can now start to use higher ISOs or larger apertures which give your flash unit much more effect on the subject.
 After sunset and at night Speed lights work just fine and are easier to set up and use, plus they have their own power source built-in.

 Note: you can in many cases get away with using a bit more shutter speed than your max sync (turn off FP mode).
 You will not get full frame coverage but it might not matter depending on the subject.
-For example on my D90 camera if I shoot flash at 1/320 a sec I lose about 1/3 or more of the frame, if I make good use of that knowledge I might actually find I like the effect or maybe don’t really need flash in that portion of the frame (think vertical shots with some space on one side of the frame).
+For example on my camera if I shoot flash at 1/320 a sec I lose about 1/4 max of the frame, if I make good use of that knowledge I might actually find I like the effect or maybe don’t really need flash in that portion of the frame (think vertical shots with some space on one side of the frame).
 Check it out and see.
 FP or high speed sync with modern cameras greatly reduces the effect of flash output and is only really useful when the flash unit is up close to the subject or when very little output is needed.

 Indoors you may be able to use Strobes (camera type flash units) either directly pointing in or bounced from a rear wall / ceiling / side wall or umbrella depending on the ambient light level.
 Your subjects should be stationed so that each row is higher than the last, if not you will want to elevate yourself or use a longer focal length lens to increase compression in order to reduce the near far difference in the size of people’s faces.
 Depending on how many rows of people you have you may need to feather the light so as to even out the exposure.
 Current DX and Full Frame sensored cameras have such good high ISO capabilities that you can easily use ISO 800 -1600 which gives you flash much more effect on the subject.
 This is particularly useful when you bounce your flash off surfaces that are a little further away.
 I often use ISO 800 -1250 indoors at events along with bounced flash or at least a bounce card.
 If you have an assistant you can have a Speedlight mounted on a pole either bare or in a small portable softbox/umbrella, your assistant can then place him or her self so as to give the effect you want.

-You can do it without flash in some cases it just depends on the quality & quantity of available light as well as your cameras ability to handle higher ISOs.
+You can do it without flash in some cases it just depends on the quality & quantity of available light as well as your cameras ability to handle higher ISOs or DR if outside.
 If you elevate yourself so as to point the came down some you can use a larger Fstop because the needed focus plane will be shorter as a result.
 If you can get a fast enough shutter speed and your subjects stay still enough you can fire off 2-3 exposures and blend them in software to even out the exposure.
 I’ve done that but still preferred the flashed shot I took at the same time.
 You can also swap backgrounds in software later.
 This works great if you have a specific place you want in the photo but it is impractical to do the shoot there.
 If you need to use a slow shutter speed hand-held take at least 3-6 shots, one of them should be noticeably sharper than the rest.